cdevents/spec/primer.md

 are finalized (`-draft` is removed), schemas are updated and a git tag is created for this last commit.

+### Artifacts

+The specification has chosen for v0.1.0 to adopt [package-urls][purl] (or purls) as the format for any artifact identifier included in the spec.
+Purls provide a consistent format for artifact identifiers across different package types.

+CDEvents wishes for a format that can be used to reference to an artifact, or package, that is independent from the hosting storage, which is a property which purls satisfy for several artifact types.

 ## Acknowledgments

 The initial structure of the CDEvents specification format was based on the